Profilbild Johanna Malm

 Challenges for peace mediation

 The number of peace agreements has declined over time.
 Due to international polarisation and involvement in intrastate conflicts in the form of support for warring parties, it has become increasingly difficult to manage such conflicts.
 This is because peace mediators must succeed at the local as well as at the international level to secure peace agreements that all parties can adhere to.
-In addition, the designation of jihadist groups as terrorist organisations complicates mediated settlements of conflicts involving such groups.
+In addition, terrorist designation of non-state armed groups complicates mediated settlements of conflicts involving such groups.

 We are also seeing autocratic states increasingly taking up a mediator role.
 This development brings opportunities as well as risks.
 While it can be effective in the short term, it risks creating less inclusive and therefore less sustainable peace processes in the long run if peace agreements are anchored neither in the multilateral system nor in democratic values.